topology-tool-kit/ttk/CONTRIBUTING.md

 Please find below a few guidelines that we invite you to consider before making a pull request.

+# 0. Getting set up with Github
+Please find below generic recommendations for setting up your fork of TTK's main repository.
+  - Setting up your Github account
+    - Create an account on [Github](https://github.com/).
+    - If applicable, we recommand to upgrade (for free) this account to a Github Pro account, through the [Github education program](https://docs.github.com/en/education/explore-the-benefits-of-teaching-and-learning-with-github-education/use-github-in-your-classroom-and-research/apply-for-an-educator-or-researcher-discount).

 # 1. Authorship
   - Please enter in header files doxygen style information regarding authorship and, if applicable, related publications.
 See [core/base/topologicalSimplification/TopologicalSimplification.h](https://github.com/topology-tool-kit/ttk/blob/dev/core/base/topologicalSimplification/TopologicalSimplification.h) for a base layer example, [core/vtk/ttkTopologicalSimplification/ttkTopologicalSimplification.h](https://github.com/topology-tool-kit/ttk/blob/dev/core/vtk/ttkTopologicalSimplification/ttkTopologicalSimplification.h) for a vtk wrapper example and [paraview/TopologicalSimplification/TopologicalSimplification.xml](https://github.com/topology-tool-kit/ttk/blob/dev/paraview/TopologicalSimplification/TopologicalSimplification.xml) for a ParaView plugin example.